amLarz/the-jelly/README.md

 Here are the features included for this project:
   - GPS
   - NFC reader for keeping payment methods natively
-  - Recommendations near the area
+  - Recommendations of tourist spots near the area